 • A 2013 paper in BMJ Quality and Safety found, “rater experiences for Yelp and HCAHPS [Hospital Consumer Assessment of Healthcare Providers and Systems surveys] may be similar, and that consumers posting ratings on Yelp may observe aspects of care related to important patient outcomes.”

-Three things you can do to put happy numbers on Yelp
+3 things you can do to get patient feedback on Yelp

-2. During the visit ask basic customer service questions: How was your wait time?
+2. During the visit, ask basic customer service questions: How was your wait time?
 Did we answer everything, and are you clear on the answers?
-If you did your job well then these questions won’t take any more time or money from your practice.
-But if you didn’t then you’ll know right then and there that you have an unsatisfied customer and this small gesture of communication can lead to a lifetime consumer, and possibly more referrals.
+If you did your job well, these questions won’t take any more time or money from your practice.
+If you didn’t, you’ll know that you have an unsatisfied customer.
+This small gesture of communication can build trust, as well as lead to a lifetime consumer and possibly more referrals.

-Of course reviews aren’t perfection—but undeniably they represent consumers’ opinions.
-And as with all surveys, the more ratings you can see, the more dependable the rating is.
+Of course, reviews aren’t perfect—but they are a valuable tool to analyze patient satisfaction and sentiment.
+As with all surveys, the more ratings you can see, the more dependable the rating is.

 As the Manhattan Institute paper says, “We do not argue that Yelp alone is, or can be, the only guide to quality hospitals.
 However, when people can choose where they will obtain care—as do patients with traditional Medicare coverage for elective or planned surgeries, or when consumers can choose among insurance options—Yelp ratings can provide a helpful guide.
 This tool will get even better at helping patients identify quality institutions and physicians as the number of Yelp’s hospital and provider reviews increases.”

 So dive in!
-There’s more to business success than dollars and cents—do everything you can to make life easy for clients.
+There’s more to business success than dollars and cents—do everything you can to deliver positive experiences in your healthcare practice.